sharikjavid/kotto/README.md

 ### Requirements

 kotto is built on top of [Deno](https://deno.land/), a secure runtime for JavaScript and TypeScript.
 You'll need to install it to run kotto agents.
 Use the [official guide](https://deno.land/manual/getting_started/installation) to get started.
+You'll also need a Rust toolchain to build
+[kottoc](./kottoc), a companion binary built on top of [swc](https://github.com/swc-project/swc), to generate the prompts.

 kotto also uses [OpenAI's API](https://platform.openai.com/docs/introduction) as the only supported LLM backend is gpt-3.5 (more coming soon!).
 So you'll need an OpenAI API key.
 You can generate one [over here](https://platform.openai.com/account/api-keys).